Project Summary

 Research Questions

-Question 1How have vegetation patterns and wildlife habitat connectivity for a set of focal indicator species been impacted by rewilding activities following changes in protected area boundaries and mixed land-use configurations across the last 30 years?
+Question 1How have vegetation patterns and wildlife habitat habitat for a set of focal indicator species been impacted by rewilding activities following changes in protected area boundaries and mixed land-use configurations across recent decades?

 |